dypsilon/frontend-dev-bookmarks/README.md

     + [Subtle Patterns](http://subtlepatterns.com/)

 + Podcasts
 	 + [Shoptalk Show](http://shoptalkshow.com/) A podcast about web design, development and UX.
+	 + [Javascript Jabber](http://javascriptjabber.com/) A podcast all about Javascript